uktrade/platform-tools/README.md

 ## copilot-bootstrap.py

-This script takes a yaml project config file and outputs the copilot config files along with a set of instructions for boottsrapping the application.
+This script takes a yaml project config file and outputs the copilot config files along with a set of instructions for bootstrapping the application.

 Project config yaml:
 ```